 The site has been tested by an independent expert to make it as usable as possible for blind and partially-sighted users.
 Users of JAWS screen reader software should note that these tests were carried out with version 9.6.

-If you are unable to use a mouse, you can move around this site using your keyboard only by using the TAB key to move through menus and content links.
-Here are some of the main keys you will need:
+If you are unable to use a mouse, you can move around this site using your keyboard only.
+Keyboard shortcuts may vary across the different web browsers so follow the links below:

 Viewing PDF files